datatags/SquidBomb/README.md

 # SquidBomb

 Right click with ink sack -> firework and blindness.
-Currently this plugin only supports 1.8.8 - 1.12.2, but hopefully this will change.
+This plugin supports any MC version from 1.8.8 to 1.18.2.